— Javascript, React — 6 min read

 reduce noise.
 Each has its place.
 But whats more important than how you bind

-in your React components is understanding why you have to do it in the
+this in your React components is understanding why you have to do it in the

 first place.
 A deeper undersanding of lexical and relative scoping in variables